S-Ashcroft/webDevDrumkit/README.md

 In order to practise my web-dev skills (HTML, CSS, Javascript) I made this web-browser drumkit.

 Feel free to take the code and improve it!
+It's still in development.

 ### Sam Ashcroft
 #### [LinkedIn](https://www.linkedin.com/in/samashcroft)